EllinorHenriksson/the-gathering-web-scraper/README.md

 ### The restaurant

 The third website is for the three friends' favorite restaurant (the only one they visit).
-The application must log in, by the login credentials below, to scrape what times they can book a table.
+By the login credentials below, the application must log in to scrape what times they can book a table.

 <table>
   <tr>